Chart Color Schemes

 Educational outcomes in Rothwell - Kippa-Ring fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high at 28.1%, including 10.4% in primary education, 8.8% in secondary education, and 3.4% pursuing tertiary education.
+Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
+This includes 10.4% in primary education, 8.8% in secondary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education